raagin/django-uploadfield/README.md

 # Django Uploadfield
 Direct uploading files and handling it in templates with [Django FileBrowser](https://github.com/sehmaschine/django-filebrowser/) (FB).

-Feeatures:
+Features:
 - Dropdown
 - Dynamic preview and file info
 - Static or dynamic destination folder
+- Custom file and image processing function

 django-uploadfield uses Dropzone.js, Vue, jQuery and Fancybox js modules. \
 Project in development stage.
 Now it works only in django admin interface.

 In plans:
-- Custom file and image processing function.
 - Make it work with DjangoRestFramework.

 ## Installation